molliemarie/D3Workshops/2019-3-6_D3Bar/README.md

 This is an exercise to practice basic HTML, SVG, and CSS syntax.
 It is also designed to demonstrate that something that _looks like_ a chart on a website is actually just a collection of simple HTML elements.

-You'll want to open up [this pen](https://codepen.io/molliemarie/pen/GdJYRx), fork it, and then perform the following steps (instructions are also in the file):
+You'll want to open up [this blockbuilder link](https://bl.ocks.org/molliemarie/5a9d80fd5aa4e122cd26abcabc2d5017), fork it, and then perform the following steps (instructions are also in the file):

 1) Make a container `<div>` in which you'll render your content
 2) Create a `<p>` element in which you write "My Bar Chart"